-Opportunity
+🏂 Opportunity

 S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 5.
 Climate Change Climate change is a threat to the Company's infrastructure that may disrupt operations and potentially impact the safety and well-being of employees.
 Also, as Tata Elxsi delivers to customers across various geographies, it expects global compliance on climate change to impact its customers' strategies.
 Thus, resulting in disruptions in their operations, causing an impact on the Company's revenues.
 Business continuity policies and emergency response plans are in place.
 Negative 6.
-Supply Chain Tata Elxsi's focus on sustainable suppliers may impact cost, time, and availability.
+Supply Chain Sustainability Tata Elxsi's focus on sustainable suppliers may impact cost, time, and availability.
 Planning and supporting existing suppliers to embrace sustainability.
-Negative Sustainability dia Co The Company prioritises sustainability to further ESG compliance. - Positive 7.
+Negative The Company prioritises sustainability to further ESG compliance. - Positive 7.
 Diversity, Equity, and Inclusion In line with Tata Elxsi's Code of Conduct and stakeholder expectations. - Positive 8.
-CSR 2 As a part of the Company's commitment to society, comprehensive interventions are undertaken in education, healthcare, and the environment. - Positive 9.
-Product and Service Stewardship 44 To contribute towards a sustainable ecosystem. - Positive 10.
-Waste (0) Aligning with the principle of reducing resource use.
+CSR 11/2 22 As a part of the Company's commitment to society, comprehensive interventions are undertaken in education, healthcare, and the environment. - Positive 9.
+Product and Service Stewardship To contribute towards a sustainable ecosystem. - Positive 10.
+Waste Aligning with the principle of reducing resource use.
 Reduction of waste through awareness and responsible disposal leads to recycling.
 Negative 11.
-Water (8) Supporting UN SDG goals of better water management Water treatment facilities are established to ensure water treatment, recycling, and recharge.
+Water Supporting UN SDG goals of better water management established to ensure treatment, recycling, a recharge.
 Negative 12.
 Biodiversity Objective of contributing to the preservation of the environment.
 Afforestation and reinstating biodiversity.
 Negative